About Photo Galleries

 Thumbnails: Advantages and Disadvantages

-Deciding on how to assemble your photo gallery can be a difficult.
+Choosing photo gallery options can be a difficult.
 Certainly, ease of navigation is important, but the look and feel of the photo gallery should be appealing as well, so as to invite the user in.

 Every solution has an upside and a downside.
 Displaying a page showing thumbnail versions of each image that can be clicked to enlarge the photo helps the user see smaller versions of all of the images — like standing in the center of a room full of paintings and looking around to decide which painting to approach.
 However, if you don't use thumbnails, the process of viewing the images is simplified, and the site looks less cluttered; STILL, without thumbnails, it can be difficult for users to come back to a particular image that they want to view once again after leaving the site and coming back to it.